fdsimms/linguana/README.md

 ### Phase 6: Add Translation Drills/Contingency (2 days)

-Here, I'll do' any necessary cleanup, add more seed data, and add translation drills as another exercise type.
+Here, I'll do any necessary cleanup, finishing anything that I may have underbudgeted time for, add more seed data, and add translation drills as another exercise type.

 ### Bonus Features (TBD)